SerenaTetart/Time_series_analysis/README.md

 <p align="center"> <b>Bitcoin's Seasonality since 2014</b>
 <img src="https://user-images.githubusercontent.com/65224852/137592003-189d5162-1830-44ca-a075-c6ab8d410f52.png">
 </p>

+(statsmodels doesn't exactly do the same calculations, though I suspect the way I describe it to be better)

 The seasonality indicates that there is a rising trend toward January and June and a decreasing trend in between.